 Dysgraphia and the US Public School System

 Dysgraphia is often very misunderstood in public schools across the US as to the potential severity of its educational impact.
 Even when Dysgraphia has been diagnosed by an appropriate professional such as Neuropsychologist or Neurologist, the area of handwriting problems and their effective solutions are often not appropriately addressed for special needs kids in both inclusive and self-contained classrooms.
 It is often thought that continued handwriting practice will improve a Dysgraphic student’s ability to use paper and pencil alone as a useful tool to complete all their written schoolwork.
 This is rarely the case.
-While Occupational Therapy can sometimes help to improve a Dysgraphic student’s letter and number formation in isolation and/or in short writing samples, this improvement is, 99.9% of the time, not able to be sustained when kids are actually using their handwriting to complete their written schoolwork.
+While Occupational Therapy and Vision Therapy can sometimes help to improve a Dysgraphic student’s letter and number formation in isolation and/or in short writing samples, this improvement is, 99.9% of the time, not able to be sustained when kids are actually using their handwriting to complete their written schoolwork.
 The same thing is true of making kids re-do written assignments to make them more legible.
 In cases of Dysgraphia, “practice does not make perfect.”
 Also, as these students get older and written demands continue to increase each year, it is very common for these students to often write the minimum just to “get by” and their attitude about school and themselves can be negatively impacted to a significant degree.
 It is not uncommon for these students who do not have appropriate “handwriting solutions” in place to eventually have emotional and behavioral challenges related to their frustration in not being able to complete finished written products similar to those of their peers.
 This is especially true of bright students who have so much to say and no way to communicate it adequately in writing.

 OUR RESOURCE GUIDE WILL BE A VERY VALUABLE REFERENCE FOR YOU IF YOU ARE WORKING WITH A STUDENT/PATIENT, GRADES K-12, WHO HAS ONE OR MORE OF THE FOLLOWING SYMPTOMS: